akubera/pedantrs/README.md

 crate level within your project.

 See the `demo` folder for an example of an application which makes use of the linter.
-When you build this application `pedantrs` will be invoked on the source code and a series of warnings generated.
+When you build this application `pedantrs` will be invoked and a series of warnings generated.

 [docs]: https://doc.rust-lang.org/book/compiler-plugins.html#lint-plugins
 [nightly]: http://doc.rust-lang.org/book/nightly-rust.html